 How Different Resolutions Affect the Balance Between CPU and GPU?

-For a better gaming experience we need an optimized system, which can be possible by balancing CPU and GPU.
-This may affect the resolution to some extent.
+We need an optimized system for a better gaming experience, which can be achieved by balancing CPU and GPU.
+It may affect the resolution to some extent.
 Let’s see how these components affect resolution:

 Lower resolutions(1080p)

-When we are dealing with lower resolutions like 1080p, the number of pixels per frame is lower.
-By combining both mid-range and high-range graphic cards, we will help GPU for generating higher frame rates.
+When dealing with lower resolutions like 1080p, the number of pixels per frame is lower.
+By combining both mid-range and high-range graphic cards, we will help the GPU generate higher frame rates.

 1080p resolution requires less CPU.
-As the CPU works less and the GPU consumes more, the system will face a bottleneck.
+The system will face a bottleneck as the CPU works less and the GPU consumes more.
 Due to this, the game will become slow and inefficient.
-This mostly happens in games, which involve more calculations.
+This mostly happens in games that involve more calculations.

 Medium resolutions(1440p)

-At the moederatate resolution of 1440 the consumption of CPU and GPU are both equal.
+At the moderate resolution of 1440, the CPU and GPU consume equal amounts.
 The game has good graphics, and we will experience good performance.
-Despite the good resolution, we always have to focus on its frame rate; if it drops, either the CPU or GPU is facing a bottleneck.
+Despite the suitable resolution, we always have to focus on its frame rate; if it drops, the CPU or GPU faces a bottleneck.

 Higher resolutions(4K)

-If we play a game with a high resolution of 4k, the GPU has a heavy workload.
-As the number of pixels is four times 1080p, the GPU is under a lot of stress, reducing its CPU consumption, and causing a bottleneck in the system.
+The GPU has a heavy workload if we play a game with a high resolution of 4k.
+As the number of pixels is four times 1080p, the GPU is under a lot of stress, reducing its CPU consumption and causing a bottleneck in the system.
 This will affect the performance of the CPU and GPU of the PC.

 Our CPU should be powerful enough to support high resolutions for good graphics and a better gaming experience.
-If your system does not support 4 K, it’s better to play games at a lower resolution at a higher frame rate.
-This will allow you to obtain good graphics and a smoother experience.
+If your system does not support 4 K, playing games at a lower resolution at a higher frame rate is better.
+It will allow you to obtain good graphics and a smoother experience.

-While playing games, you should always know how the resolutions affect the gaming experience.
-You should also know how resolution relates to bottlenecks.
+While playing games, you should always know how the resolutions affect the gaming experience and how resolution relates to bottlenecks.